njonsson/structured_io/README.md

 "bar"
 ```

-We’ve read one element at a time from the available data in the stream.
-The read
+We’ve read one element at a time from the available data in the process.
+The
-operations demonstrate both seeking and skipping.
+read operations demonstrate both seeking and skipping.

 ```elixir
 iex> StructuredIO.read_across structured_io,